+This specialisation is taught through a mixture of lecture, reflective group discussion, creative group work, and practical work.
 As a student, you must be prepared to engage with theatre and performing arts on a practical as well as a theoretical level by means of artistic, written and oral communication.
 Collaboration is also very important to this specialisation.

 - UNIT ONE: LOOKING IN - Stories We Tell Ourselves (inner narratives)